Speaker Pelosi’s husband attacked in San Francisco home - NewsBreak

 Speaker Pelosi’s husband attacked in San Francisco home

-SAN FRANCISCO ( KRON ) – Paul Pelosi, husband of the Speaker of the House Nancy Pelosi, was attacked inside the couple’s San Francisco home early Friday, according to the Speaker’s office.
+SAN FRANCISCO ( KRON ) – Paul Pelosi, husband of the Speaker of the House of Representatives Nancy Pelosi, was attacked inside the couple’s San Francisco home early Friday, according to the Speaker’s office.

+“Early this morning, an assailant broke into the Pelosi residence in San Francisco and violently assaulted Mr. Pelosi,” Drew Hammill, a spokesman for the Speaker’s office, stated in a press release.
+“The assailant is in custody and the motivation for the attack is under investigation.
+Mr. Pelosi was taken to the hospital, where he is receiving excellent medical care and is expected to make a full recovery.
+The Speaker was not in San Francisco at the time.”

+The San Francisco Police Department did not respond to a KRON4 News request for comment for this report.

 This is a developing story.
 Check back for updates.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.